Ho Kwon Ping: Personal life

 Ho's father was businessman and diplomat Ho Rih Hwa.
 His mother was chemist and bilingual writer Li Lienfung.
 Ho is married to entrepreneur and former Nominated Member of Parliament, Claire Chiang.
-According to Tatler, Claire Chiang is Banyan Tree's senior vice-president and chairs the company's China Business Development division and the Banyan Tree Global Foundation.
-Claire was a nominated member of Parliament from 1997 to 2001 as an advocate for gender equality and education, and inducted into the Singapore Women's Hall of Fame in 2018.
+Claire is the co-founder and senior vice-president of Banyan Group, where she also chairs the company's China Business Development division and the Banyan Global Foundation.
+A strong advocate for gender equality and education, she served as a nominated member of Parliament from 1997 to 2001 and was inducted to the Singapore Women's Hall of fame in 2018.

 In 2015, Ho wrote his first book, The Ocean in a Drop - Singapore: The Next Fifty Years, a compilation of his lectures during his time as the S R Nathan Fellow.
 He has also written a book, Asking Why, which reflects his journey in journalism and entrepreneurship.

+In 2024, Ho Kwon Ping was the main subject of the book Behind the Banyan: Ho Kwon Ping on Building a Global Brand.
+The book shares the early beginnings of the Banyan Group along with portions from Ho's early life.

-The couple has three children, Ren Hua, Ren Yung and Ren Chun, as well as a grandson, Kang Peng.
+The couple has three children and five grandchildren.